 In this randomised phase II study, patients with unresectable non-small cell lung cancer (NSCLC) under therapy with gemcitabine/carboplatin or premetrexed/carboplatin were included.
 They were divided into two groups by 1:1 randomisation.
 One group of 33 patients additionally received the mistletoe extract Iscador Qu, the other group of 39 patients did not receive any concomitant therapy.
 The aim of this study was to examine whether mistletoe therapy can reduce the side effects of chemotherapy and improve quality of life.

-The patients in the mistletoe group showed significantly fewer chemotherapy-related side effects, with the result that significantly more chemotherapy cycles could be given.
-The progression-free period was 4.8 months in the control group and 6 months in the mistletoe group; overall survival was 13.3 (control group) and 15.9 months (mistletoe group).
+The patients in the mistletoe therapy group showed significantly fewer chemotherapy-related side effects, with the result that significantly more chemotherapy cycles could be given.
+The progression-free period was 4.8 months in the control group and 6 months in the mistletoe therapy group; overall survival was 13.3 (control group) and 15.9 months (verum group).
 Due to the small number of cases, however, these differences were not significant.

 The additive mistletoe therapy parallel to chemotherapy can reduce chemotherapy-related side effects.in late stage NSCLC patients These results should be verified in larger phase III studies.